uni7corn/compose-hot-reload/README.md

 </picture>

 Compose Hot Reload lets you make UI code changes in a Compose Multiplatform app and see the results instantly, no restarts needed.
-Compose Hot Reload runs your app on the JetBrains Runtime and intelligently reloads your code whenever it changes.
+Use JetBrains Runtime to intelligently reload your code whenever it changes.

+There are two ways to add Compose Hot Reload to your project:
+* Create a project from scratch in IntelliJ IDEA or Android Studio
+* Add it as a Gradle plugin to an existing project

-## Getting Started
+## Prerequisites

-### Requirements
-- A Compose Multiplatform project with a desktop target (see [FAQ](#faq))
-- Kotlin `2.1.20` or higher
+- Kotlin 2.1.20 or higher.
+- Compose compiler 2.1.20 or higher.
+- JetBrains runtime.

+## Create a project from scratch

-### Apply the Gradle plugin to your project
+## Apply the Gradle plugin to your project

 Add the `org.jetbrains.compose.hot-reload` Gradle plugin to your build script: